boundlessgeo/qgis-geogiglight-plugin/docs/source/usage.rst

 At any point in time, you can also revert all changes created in a particular commit.
 To do so, right-click the affected layer in the :guilabel:`Layers panel` and select :menuselection:`GeoGig --> Revert commit` from the context menu.
-The :guilabel:`Select commit` dialog opens showing all the repository commit since the layer was added.
+The :guilabel:`repository history` dialog opens showing all the repository commit affecting the layer since it was added.
 Select the commit to revert, and click :guilabel:`Ok`

 .. figure:: img/select_commit.png